-(4) Further rules relating to the procedures of the Proctors under this section shall be set out in regulations made under section 20 of this statute.

-- 26. Council may from time to time by regulation specify the maximum amounts of the fines and/or compensation referred to in section 25 (3) (a) of this statute. - 27.
-If athe student member who is the subject of the disciplinary action is aggrieved by a decision of the Proctors he or she may appeal to the Student Disciplinary Panel. - 28.
-If the Proctors consider in the light of additional evidence that their powers under section 25 of this statute are insufficient to meet the gravity of the circumstances, they may refer the case to the Student Disciplinary Panel under the regulations for that body. - 29.
-(1) If the Student Disciplinary Panel, the Student Appeal Panel, or the Proctors in the course of proceedings or an investigation under this statute has or have reasonable grounds for believing that a student member is suffering from a serious problem arising from ill-health the Panel concerned or the Proctors shall refer the student to the University's Fitness to Study Panel in accordance with the procedures set out in Part B of Statute XIII.

-(2) Until a determination of the case under Part B of Statute XIII all further proceedings under this Part of this statute shall be adjourned.

-30. (1) If the Proctors have reasonable grounds to believe that a breach of section 2 or 3 of this statute has been committed by a student member who is also a person to whom Statute XII applies, they shall before deciding to proceed under section 23 of this statute refer the matter to the Registrar to enable him or her to decide whether to proceed under that statute.

-(2) If the Registrar decides to proceed under Statute XII no further proceedings shall be taken against the student member under section 23 of this statute but the Proctors shall continue to give the Registrar such assistance as he or she may require.

-(3) If the Registrar decides not to proceed under Statute XII and the matter also relates to alleged breaches of sections 2 or 3, he or she shall refer the matter to the Proctors if he or she considers it appropriate to do so.
+- (4) Further rules relating to the procedures of the Proctors under this section shall be set out in regulations made under section 2026 of this statute. - 26.32.
+Council may from time to time by regulation specify the maximum amounts of the fines and/or compensation referred to in section 2531 (3) (a) of this statute. - 27.33.
+If the student member who is the subject of the disciplinary action is aggrieved by a decision of the Proctors he or she may appeal to the Student Disciplinary Panel. - 34.
+If the Proctors consider in the light of additional evidence that their powers under section 2531 of this statute are insufficient to meet the gravity of the circumstances, they may refer the case to the Student Disciplinary Panel under the regulations for that body. - 28.35.
+If the Proctors consider that a breach of sections 3, 4 or 5 of the Proctors' Disciplinary Regulations for Candidates in Examinations should be referred to the Academic Conduct Panel, they shall invite the student member to decide whether the matter should be referred to the Academic Conduct Panel or to the Student Disciplinary Panel.
+If the student member agrees that the matter should be referred to the Academic Conduct Panel, the only penalties which that Panel may impose are those set out in section 19 of this statute.
+The Proctors should refer breaches of sections 3, 4 or 5 of the Proctors' Disciplinary Regulations for Candidates in Examinations directly to the Student Disciplinary Panel if they consider that the powers of the Academic Conduct Panel under section 19 are insufficient to meet the gravity of the circumstances. - 29.36.
+(1) If the Student Disciplinary Panel, the Student Appeal Panel, or the Proctors in the course of proceedings or an investigation under this statute has or have reasonable grounds for believing that a student member is suffering from a serious problem arising from ill-health the Panel concerned or the Proctors shall refer the student to the University's Fitness to Study Panel in accordance with the procedures set out in Part B of Statute XIII. - (2) Until a determination of the case under Part B of Statute XIII all further proceedings under this Part of this statute shall be adjourned. - 30.37.
+(1) If the Proctors have reasonable grounds to believe that a breach of section 2 or 3 of this statute has been committed by a student member who is also a person to whom Statute XII applies, they shall before deciding to proceed under section 2329 of this statute refer the matter to the Registrar to enable him or her to decide whether to proceed under that statute. - (2) If the Registrar decides to proceed under Statute XII no further proceedings shall be taken against the student member under section 2329 of this statute but the Proctors shall continue to give the Registrar such assistance as he or she may require. - (3) If the Registrar decides not to proceed under Statute XII and the matter also relates to alleged breaches of sections 2 or 3, he or she shall refer the matter to the Proctors if he or she considers it appropriate to do so.